NiklasRosenstein/slap/README.md

 [![Build Status](https://drone.niklasrosenstein.com/api/badges/NiklasRosenstein/shore/status.svg)](https://drone.niklasrosenstein.com/NiklasRosenstein/shore)

-Shore is an opinionated distribution and release management tool for pure Python packages and mono repositories.
-It attempts to automate as much as possible around the versioning and release process.
+Shore is an opinionated distribution and release management tool for pure Python packages and mono repositories and is most effectively used with Git repositories.

+__Goals of Shore__

+* Automate as much as possible of the release and distribution of Python packages
+* Prevent common mistakes from the beginning or provide tools to make it easier to catch them
+* Provide tooling for to handle Python package mono repositories

 ## Getting Started